awsker/EldenBingo/README.md

 After you've successfully connected to the server, you can create your own lobby or join an existing one.
 A 'Lobby' in this application is a private room where you can run your bingo game.
 Any player that wishes to connect to a lobby needs that lobby's room name.
 There is no lobby browser.

 ## Joining a lobby
-When joining (or creating) a lobby, you will be asked to input a nickname, a color and a team.
-If you join a team, the color will be set for you.
+When joining (or creating) a lobby, you will be asked to input a nickname and select a team.
 In the 'Team' dropdown you can also select 'Spectator'.
 ![join_spectator](https://user-images.githubusercontent.com/604653/235904929-2adf97ee-e6c4-4fc3-a8c7-586c383453d1.png)

 ## Creating a lobby